“Your Full Service Piano Tuner” Serving Central Connecticut and Central and Metro West Massachusetts.

 In the 1800’s concert pitch was 438A.
 So some very old pianos cannot be tuned to 440A. (this is another story) However, the issue with a piano being below pitch is the following:

-- When a piano is up to pitch and has been tuned regularly the strings, cabinet and harp become accustomed to the pressure and atmosphere around.
-Therefore a good piano will only need minor adjustments 2 -4 times a year to stay in tune if it is in a stable climate controled environment.
+- When a piano is up to pitch and has been tuned regularly, the strings, cabinet and harp become accustomed to the pressure and atmosphere around.
+Therefore, a good piano will only need minor adjustments 2 -4 times a year to stay in tune if it is in a stable climate controlled environment.

 - Once a piano drops below 440A a piano tuner needs to move all the strings tighter, basically to raise the pitch, which in turn changes the stress level on the piano and as a result the piano typically rebels and wants to settle back to the pitch it was at, or somewhere in between.